4-4-010 ANIMAL KEEPING AND BEEKEEPING STANDARDS:

 *Includes foster animals

-2. Permit Required for More than Three (3) Dogs and/or Cats: Regardless of additional lot size, the keeping of four (4) or more dogs and/or cats shall always require an Additional Animals Permit (RMC 4-9-100) or a Conditional Use Permit for a Kennel (RMC 4-9-030) if allowed by the property’s zoning.
+3. Permit Required for More than Three (3) Dogs and/or Cats: Regardless of additional lot size, the keeping of four (4) or more dogs and/or cats as an accessory use shall always require an Additional Animals Permit (RMC 4-9-100).

 H. KEEPING GREATER NUMBER OF ANIMALS THAN GENERALLY PERMITTED:

-1. Permitted with an Additional Animals Permit (RMC 4-9-100): Greater numbers of animals than permitted in subsection G1 of this Section may be allowed.
-The minimum lot size for extra large animals must be met.
+1. Permitted with an Additional Animals Permit (RMC 4-9-100): Greater numbers of animals than permitted in subsection G2 of this Section may be allowed.
+The minimum lot size for extra-large animals must be met.
 Keeping greater numbers of animals without the minimum lot size may be permitted for small, medium, and large lot animals, subject to an Additional Animals Permit (RMC 4-9-100).

 I. HOME OCCUPATIONS:

-The keeping of household pets or domestic animals for any for-profit venture in all residential and mixed-use zones must comply with the requirements of RMC 4-9-090, Home Occupations, and requires a Home Occupation Business License.
-Any owner/tenant who keeps household pets and/or domestic animals and sells any animal-related product, made from or produced by their household pets and/or domestic animals, shall be required to obtain a Home Occupation Permit, RMC 4-9-090.
+The keeping of household pets or domestic animals for any for-profit venture within a residence or property thereon, including sales of animal-related products, shall comply with the requirements of RMC 4-9-090, Home Occupations.
 Keeping animals for commercial purposes that exceed the standards of a home occupation accessory use requires approval pursuant to RMC 4-2-060, Zoning Table – Uses Allowed in Zoning Designations.
+(Ord.
+6126, 12-11-2023)

 J. GENERAL STANDARDS FOR KEEPING ANIMALS: